JustinIke/BubbleTeaBlog/_posts/2022-03-26-review-3-teamo-~-cantaloupe-milk-tea.md

 There was only one worker so I had to wait for him to take my order after he was done making bubble tea for the customers before me.
 I felt sort of bad because if I were in his place, it would be stressful to be myself.

 **Final Words**\
+Not bad for a local shop #shoplocal.
 I started a stamp card.
-Let's see if I use it again!
+Let's see if I remember to use it again!